jgaa/logfault/README.md

     The following information was included with the event:

 This is fine.
-Even large Windows application vendors ignores this inconvenience in their logging.
+Even large Windows application vendors ignore this inconvenience in their logging.
 Blame Microsoft for making it very hard to support the EventLog in 3rd party applications.

 Example of application logging to the Windows EventLog: